deltachat/deltachat-pages/_posts/2020-07-30-summer-update.md

 _"How can e-mail and video chats go together?"_

 _"And what happens if the called person doesn't even use Delta Chat?"_
-(remember, we do not force people to use our app)
+(Remember, we do not force use of our app on anyone.)

 _"Also, how this can fit with our decentralized approach?"_